 And I’m just getting started with this review of it because I continued to take these shoes with me on just about every road trip and hike I would do for the next 2 years.

-Here’s where I tested the Ozark Trail Shoes over the next 2 years:
+Here’s where I tested the Ozark Trail Shoes over the next 2 years (9 places):

-After having such an overwhelmingly positive experience with them on my Pacific West Coast Road Trip, I decided to start using them more on hikes I would do nearby New York City where I reside, and here is a compilation of places I’ve taken them on over a 2 year period:
+After having such an overwhelmingly positive experience with them on my Pacific Coast Highway road trip, I decided to start using them more on hikes I would do nearby New York City where I reside, and here is a compilation of places I’ve taken them on over a 2 year period:

 1) Catskills (I’ve done at least 40 miles with them here).